 Roasted Winter Veggies with Fermented Garlic and Honey

 Take your roasted vegetables up a notch by tossing them in a fermented garlic honey glaze.
 Make the garlic honey glaze a few days or a few weeks ahead of time and let it ferment.
-The natural sweetness of honey, paired with the rich, savory notes of fermented garlic, creates a caramelized coating on root vegetables like carrots, potatoes, and Brussel sprouts.
+The natural sweetness of honey, paired with the rich, savory notes of fermented garlic, creates a caramelized coating on root vegetables like carrots, potatoes, and brussels sprouts.
 It’s a simple but delicious way to add probiotics to your Thanksgiving spread.

-- 1 lb Carrots
+- 1 pound Carrots

-- 1 lb Brussel Sprouts
+- 1 pound Brussel Sprouts

-- 1 lb Potatoes
+- 1 pound Potatoes

 - 3 tablespoons Olive oil